Robinyo/restful-api-design-guidelines/readme.md

 | 4xx: Client Error  | This category of error status codes points the finger at clients.                              |
 | 5xx: Server Error  | The server takes responsibility for these error status codes.                                  |

-Below is a table containing all of the ATO's canonical error codes and a short description of their cause.
+Below is a suggested list of standard error codes and a short description of their cause.
 To handle an error, you can check the description for the returned status code and modify your call accordingly.

 | HTTP | Type                | Description                                                                 |